Heroin Addiction Explained

 The impact of addiction on the loved ones of the person going through addiction can be almost as traumatic as it is on the sufferer.
 People who become addicted to a substance as harmful as heroin are likely to change beyond recognition, especially during times they are craving the drug.
 They may become a financial burden on people around them and often begin stealing or lying to support their habit.

 Drug taking becomes the person’s priority, and they lose sight of the consequences of their actions.
-This can render loved ones financially worse off and cause them to worry endlessly that the sufferer is going to harm themselves or be put in a vulnerable position while under the influence.
 A lot of heroin users lose contact with their friends and families, and the social isolation pushes them further into the problem.
 (23)

 Facts and Statistics on Heroin Addiction